ncatlab/nlab-content/pages/0/4/6/4/4640/content.md

 +-- {: .proof}
 ###### Proof

 Since the internal logic is local, we can assume that $X = Spec(R)$ is affine.
-The interpretations of the asserted statements using the [[Zariski site#KripkeJoyal|Kripke?Joyal semantics]] are:
+The interpretations of the asserted statements using the [[Zariski site#KripkeJoyal|Kripke–Joyal semantics]] are:

 * Let $S$ be an $R$-algebra and $f, g \in S$ be elements such that $f + g = 1$.
 Then there exists a partition $1 = \sum_i s_i \in S$ such that in the localized rings $S[s_i^{-1}]$, $f$ or $g$ is invertible.